Cornett: Construction

-Pipes as short as the cornett are only able to play two or three notes, if the only tool is the wind going through the tube.
-The cornett then, can play A and the next octave A. Beyond the upper A, a trumpeter might be able to reach the 12th note E. Other short trumpets had this issue, including King Tut's Trumpet, capable of only playing 2 notes without a modern mouthpiece.
+Pipes as short as the cornett are only able to play four or five notes of the harmonic series when sounded with all finger-holes closed; these harmonics are used as part of the standard fingering within the cornett's designated range.
+Other short trumpets, including King Tut's Trumpet, are capable of playing only two notes without a modern mouthpiece.